 Gaea Lady has been moving in mysterious ways since she was three years old.
 An enchantress by nature, she sees her body as her instrument to express herself.
 Studying classical forms to start her career, her attention soon went the way of the ethereal, including fire, hoops and hypnotizing fabrics.
 Dabbling amid any form she can get her toes on, her style borrows from the graceful and energetic mix of all she’s studied in the past.
 Featured in the Kiss Kiss Cabaret, at Untitled’s Unbridled, The Naughty Little Cabaret, The Drifter, and with Pyrotechniq Fire Troupe, she travels all over the US performing and teaching.
-Last year, she won “Best Debut” and “Most Classic" at the Burlesque Hall of Fame.
+Ranked internationally as #35 in the “Most Influential Burlesque Artists of 2018,” Gaea has performed all over the country, notably at the Burlesque Hall of Fame 2016 where she won “Best Debut” and “Most Classic.”

 Internationally known, Lee Na-Moo combines bellydance with contemporary dance, ballet, jazz, hip-hop, and several Asian styles.
 He won the 2010 Chicago Oriental Dance Competition, which brought him to audiences in Argentina, and was invited to teach and perform at the 7th International Oriental Festival in Spain.
-He has also toured with Bellydance Evolution in Morocco, Germany, and the Czech Republic as a teacher and performer.
-Lee is a longtime member of Read My Hips and is a member of Joel Hall Dancers, a contemporary dance company based in Chicago.
+He has also toured with Bellydance Evolution in Morocco, Germany, and the Czech Republic as a teacher and performer and was nominated by the Chicago Reader as "Best Choreographer" this year.
+Lee was a longtime member of Read My Hips and is a member of Joel Hall Dancers, a contemporary dance company based in Chicago.

 Michi Trota is a firespinning geek fiend.
-She's an organizer for both the Chicago Full Moon Jams and the Chicago Nerd Social Club, and blogs about geekery, food, fire and anything else that catches her fancy at The Geek Melange.
+She's a former board member for both the Chicago Full Moon Jams and the Chicago Nerd Social Club, and blogs about geekery, food, fire and anything else that catches her fancy at The Geek Melange.
 She is also the Managing Editor of the multiple Hugo Award-winning Uncanny Magazine.